Southern Arterial Route: Future Transport 2056: Tech Central Camperdown-Ultimo Place-based Transport Strategy (Transport for NSW, November 2021)

 Strategic direction 1 of this strategy is "Creating walkable streets and places".
 Under "Priorities for investigation" 1.6 ("Better connections from Haymarket to Eveleigh, Redfern and Waterloo"), an investigation priority is "c) Reconfiguration of the one-way pairs through Redfern to create a people friendly public transport spine along Regent Street and a traffic bypass on Wyndham Street".
 Under "Strategic Direction 2: Enhancing access by cycling and public transport within and beyond Tech Central's boundaries", priority "2.8 - An efficient and equitable allocation of road space and capacity" includes "...to review current road space allocation, road network priority and road network operations throughout Tech Central, including:...h) The conversion of one-way pairs to two-way operations on roads that support rapid bus lines and to support lower traffic speeds and volumes in locations with high place function such as Regent Street/Botany Road in Redfern and Harris Street in Ultimo."
 Regent Street, Botany Road and Harris Street all make up the Southern Arterial Route one-way pair.
 This strategy was released in November 2021.

 Criticism and Community Response

-Across multiple stages of the scheme there was strong opposition to implementation of the road from local residents groups and the City of Sydney council, with considerable coverage from the The Sydney Morning Herald.
+Across multiple stages of the scheme there was strong opposition to implementation of the road from local residents groups and the City of Sydney council, with considerable coverage from The Sydney Morning Herald.

+The South Sydney SOS Campaign Committee was a "coalition of residents from the Redfern Aboriginal Community, Waterloo, Redfern, Chippendale, Alexandria, Darlington, Ultimo-Pyrmont Erskineville & Beaconsfield areas" with the aim to oppose the "Southern Road System", protect suburbs from the road system, and ensure better alternatives were introduced.
+SOS sent letters to Laurie Brereton, Bob Carr, MSJ Keys Young (Urban Planning Consultants), Mr. G. Potter, and the council.
+The SOS group collected detailed traffic counts in March 1987 and March 1988, disputing official traffic counts.

+Criticism in 1984

+In May 1984, the City of Sydney council convened a meeting to discuss implementation of "virtually the same proposal".
+The SOS group described the meeting as "hostile" claimed the meeting rejected the proposal.